ferrine/ferrine.github.io/content/pages/cv.md

 **About me**

-I'm a student from Moscow State University, Economics Faculty.
+I'm a student from Moscow State University, economics department.
 I study Bayesian statistics in spare time and contribute to [PyMC3](https://github.com/pymc-devs/pymc3).

 I started this journey in 2016 and it was very exciting.
 I went through tons of papers